exercism/elm/exercises/concept/treasure-factory/.docs/instructions.md

 Once you have chests ready, you need to pick out the secure ones.

-Implement `secureChest` that only return a `Just` variant for chests with a password of 8 or more characters.
+Implement `secureChest` that only returns a `Just` variant for chests with a password of 8 or more characters.
 The `Chest` that fulfill that conditions should have an extra `securePassword : ()` condition added to their phantom type.

 ## 3. Select unique treasures